Sylvia Acevedo

-Sylvia Acevedo (born 1956/1957) is an American engineer and businesswoman.
+Sylvia Acevedo (born 1956–1957) is an American engineer and businesswoman.
 She was the chief executive officer (CEO) of the Girl Scouts of the USA from 2016 to 2020.
 A systems engineer by education, she began her career at NASA's Jet Propulsion Laboratory, where she was on the Voyager 2 team.
 She has held executive roles at Apple, Dell, and Autodesk.
 In 2018, Acevedo was included in a Forbes list of "America's Top 50 Women In Tech".
-She was a founder, with 3 others of REBA Technology, an infiniband company that was sold and also the Founder and CEO of CommuniCard.
+She was a founder, with three others of REBA Technology, an infiniband company that was sold and also the Founder and CEO of CommuniCard.
 As CEO of Girl Scouts of the USA, Acevedo led the organization's largest release of badges, over 100 badges in STEM and Outdoors over three years.
+She has been recognized as one of the most influential Latina leaders in the United States, and is widely known for breaking barriers for women and minorities in STEM.

 Early life and education

 Sylvia Acevedo was born near Ellsworth Air Force Base in South Dakota where her father was serving as an officer in the military.
 Her family moved to Las Cruces, New Mexico.
-She joined the Girl Scouts at age 7.
+She joined the Girl Scouts at age seven.
 She was active in the local Brownie troop, where she was encouraged to pursue her scientific interests in school.
-Acevedo collected newspaper articles about the space program and built Estes model rockets from a paper-and-plastic kits.
+Acevedo collected newspaper articles about the space program and built Estes model rockets from paper-and-plastic kits.

 In 1979 she earned a B.S. in industrial engineering from New Mexico State University.
 The National GEM Consortium awarded Acevedo with the GEM Fellowship to fund her graduate school studies at Stanford University.
 She was one of the first Hispanic students at Stanford University to earn a M.S. in systems engineering.
-In her memoir, "Path to the Stars," Acevedo revealed that it was stargazing on her first Brownies Girl Scout trip that ignited her interest in science.
+She has often spoken about how being bilingual shaped her worldview and influenced her leadership style.
+In her memoir, Path to the Stars, Acevedo revealed that it was stargazing on her first Brownies Girl Scout trip that ignited her interest in science.

+Acevedo was also inducted into the Stanford University Multicultural Hall of Fame for her trailblazing role as a Latina in engineering.